“I hate you. You’re mean!”

 Child: “Hmphh!”

-CAN DO: "Hmm.
+CAN DO: “Hmm.
 Let me think.
-You really wanted to do ___, and ___ is not OK with me.
-Must be something else you can do that would be fun and work for us both..."
-(Brainstorm a fun solution, and when the child figures out a solution, point that out as a STRENGTH.)
+You really wanted to do ___, and ___ is not okay with me.
+Must be something else you can do that would be fun and work for us both…” (Help your child brainstorm, and when they figure out a fun solution, point that out as a STRENGTH.)

-If the child isn't ready to switch to something else, then validate the heck out of what the child says they want, and empathize with how awful it is to NEVER be able to do or have something that is important to you, because that is how the child feels.
+If your child isn’t ready to switch to something else, then validate the heck out of what they say they want and empathize with how awful it is to NEVER be able to do or have something that is important to them… because that is how your child feels.

-Then be prepared to facilitate the tears because that's how a child adapts to a boundary that they don't like.
-If you stick with your boundary and allow the child's tears to flow until they are all out, your child will probably be ready for a hug and able to find something else they can do.
+Then be prepared to facilitate their tears because that’s how a child adapts to a boundary that they don’t like.
+If you stick with your boundary and allow the child’s tears to flow until they are all done, your child will eventually be ready for a hug and able to find something else they can do.

 Like us, kids feel less reactive and more grounded when they feel heard.
 Problem-solving is their natural next step.